vbetsch/mastermind/docs/technical-specifications.md

 ## User interfaces

-### CLI

-The CLI graphical interface is managed by the [CLI](../src/ui/cli/CLI.py) object, which uses the [Displayer](../src/ui/cli/Displayer.py) object to display elements on the screen.
-The Displayer uses [components](../src/ui/cli/components).

 ## Communication

 Communication between the backend and frontend is managed by [Mediator](../src/common/communication/Mediator.py).
-Each controller (backend and frontend) subscribes to it.
+Each controller, each handler, and each UI subscribes to it.
 This makes communication with a system for sending and responding to [events](../src/common/communication/EventEnum.py).
 When I need to trigger an event from a [subscriber](../src/common/communication/Subscriber.py), I send a message and all the other subscribers receive it.
 Each of them then decides whether or not to process it (with the handle function).
 This model also allows me to evolve the application: I can add as many controllers and graphical interfaces as I like.

+### CLI

+The CLI graphical interface is managed by the [CLI](../src/ui/cli/CLI.py) object, which uses the [Displayer](../src/ui/cli/Displayer.py) object to display elements on the screen.
+The Displayer uses [components](../src/ui/cli/components).
+The CLI will call events using [handlers](../src/ui/cli/handlers).

 ## Commits convention